mjmacgregor/dataviz-project-template/README.md

 Additionally, I need to incorporate tooltips into my views, but I have ran into a lot of difficulty making these work.

-My next steps are to implement tooltips and interactive filters onto my current views, and to create visualizations (likely bar charts or histograms) displaing total sales based on demographics and categorical attributes.
+My next steps are to implement tooltips and interactive filters onto my current views, and to create visualizations (likely bar charts or histograms) displaying total sales based on demographics and categorical attributes.

+### Week 3

+The focus of this week was to implement a color filter on the scatterplot view which can be seen in the second prototype.
+The interactive filter allows the user to hover over one of the colors and only display corresponding state data points.
+In the image included, I am hovering over *winter* and the only states shown are those where winter is their most popular season.

+There was a lot of difficulty getting this feature to work since I have never used this type of filtering before in visualization (and specifically in JavaScript).
+Because of this it was a lengthy task that took up most of my type this week so I have not gotten to the other views I intend to create.

+Now that I have gotten this feature to work I intend to implement it into the other view as well.

+My next step is creating bar chart and histogram views that explore the relationships between **total sales** and other relevant features.